Anonymous690007/strikexayan/README.md

-Basically, these is an instagram clone website files, made using HTML, CSS and JS alongwith PHP and MySql.
+Basically, these are an instagram clone website files, made using HTML, CSS and JS alongwith PHP and MySql.
 In these files I have coded as much as I needed for making a phishing page.

 * You can clone this repository by the following steps from the terminal and use it: